xphx/master-thesis/background/main.typ

   label: <drawing_modes>,
 )

 We now know how we can define the outline of a shape using lines and curves, but how can we actually _draw_ it?
 In general, we distinguish between two different types of drawing modes: _filling_ and _stroking_. @drawing_modes illustrates the difference between those.
-In @dragon_outline, we can see the outline of a dragon, which has been specified using the basic building blocks we just defined in @drawing_primitives
+In @dragon_outline, we can see the outline of a dragon, which has been specified using the basic building blocks we just defined in @drawing_primitives.

 In the case of _filling_, we determine all of the areas on the drawing canvas that are _inside_ of the outline we defined (how exactly these are determined will be elaborated in @fill_rules) and paint them using the specified color, as can be seen in @dragon_filled.